Terry Adamson

 Team: Leadership

-Job Title: Partner
+Job Title: Terry Adamson

 Bio: Terry Adamson is a Partner with Infinite Equity and a Fellow of Global Equity (FGE).
 Terry began his love affair with stock-based compensation over 20 years ago applying actuarial disciplines to minimize the accounting cost of employee equity under ASC718, while also maximizing the perceived value to participants.
 Terry became one of the premiere experts on Performance Share programs and gained the nickname “Mr. Relative TSR”.
 Terry continues to focus on performance equity, and the mission to tighten the alignment between pay and performance.
 Terry is very active in the equity community and has formerly served on the FASB Round Table on Employee Share Options and on the Executive Advisory Committee of the NASPP.
 Terry currently serves as the Chairperson of the Advisory Board of the Certified Equity Professional Institute (CEP) and the Society of Actuaries taskforce on stock option valuation.